 “Whatever the city does, the ultimate question is always: How does it improve the economy and quality of life for people who live here?
 The city is committed to having honest conversations about what Grand Rapids has been and what it can be.”

 What those conversations have produced is a city that addresses the infrastructure challenges of today with a determined focus on what tomorrow may bring.

-Photo Courtesy of the City of Grand Rapids
+Photo Credit: City of Grand Rapids

 A Grand Investment is an ongoing series exploring the business landscape of Grand Rapids.
 Michigan’s fastest growing metro area and one of the nation’s strongest economies, Grand Rapids is fueled by a creative, collaborative spirit that generates global, national and entrepreneurial investment.
 This series highlights leading sectors of the local economy and underscores the city’s suitability for innovation-focused meetings.